M-Sullivan/AngularPractices/README.md

 # AngularPractices
-A site to demonstrate angular, angular material and typescript
+A reference product to illustrait the complexities of modern web applications.